euler777/ResamplingMethods.github.io/README.md

 # Resampling Methods

 Resampling methods are general approaches used to measure the fitting and test error, or to model selection purpose.
-We introduce 2 sim- ple but quite useful resampling methods: validation and bootstrap methods.
-They are more general method than p-value statistic since there is no assump- tion on the prior distribution of data.
+We introduce 2 simple but quite useful resampling methods: validation and bootstrap methods.
+They are more general method than p-value statistic since there is no assumption on the prior distribution of data.
 Moreover, to apply resampling methods, the original sample size n is not necessarily assumed to be large.

-Main goal: To know the following methods: Validation set approach, K-fold cross-validation (K- CV), leave-one-out cross-validation (LOOCV) and boot- strap.
+Main goal: To know the following methods: Validation set approach, K-fold cross-validation (K-CV), leave-one-out cross-validation (LOOCV) and boot-strap.
 To know practicing these methods in R.

 # Getting Started